Leander Club: History

-Its first home is assumed to have been Searle's yard, Stangate – on the south bank of the River Thames (on land currently occupied by St Thomas's Hospital).
+Its first home is assumed to have been Searle's yard, Stangate, on land currently occupied by St Thomas's Hospital on the south bank of the River Thames.
 In 1860 the membership moved the club to Putney where a small piece of land was rented on which a tent was erected for housing boats.
-This land was bought by London Rowing Club in 1864 and is the site of LRC's current clubhouse.
+This land was bought by London Rowing Club in 1864 and is the site of LRC's clubhouse.

-Leander was able to lease a piece of land adjoining and in 1866 started to construct a boathouse.
+Leander was able to lease a piece of land adjoining, and in 1866 started to construct a boathouse.
 Thirty years later, in 1897, the club purchased land in Henley-on-Thames and built its current clubhouse.
 The club's centre of gravity moved rapidly to Henley, although the Putney boathouse was retained until 1961.

 Leander entered a crew at Henley Royal Regatta for the first time in 1840, the year following the regatta's foundation.
 Their crew which won the Grand Challenge Cup included Thomas Lowther Jenkins in the 5 seat.
 Jenkins' winner's medal was discovered in a Belfast junk shop more than 130 years later by a member who donated it to the club, where it sits in one of the trophy cabinets.

 For the first 179 years of its existence, Leander was a male-only club but has accepted women members since 1998.
 On 1 January 2013 Debbie Flood was elected as the club's first female captain, and was re-elected the following year.

 Leander was one of five clubs which retained the right until 2012 to appoint representatives to the Council of British Rowing.
 The others were London Rowing Club, Thames Rowing Club, Oxford University Boat Club and Cambridge University Boat Club.